flecsi/flecsi/doc/sphinx/user/cmake.rst

                      ARGUMENTS  arg1 arg2 ... argN       # command arguments
                      TESTLABELS label1 label2 ... labelN # labels added to test target
                      PROCS nprocs1 nprocs2 ... nprocsN   # number(s) of MPI processes
-                     LAUNCHER app                        # launcher application for entire command-line LAUNCHER_ARGUMENTS arg1 ... argN    # arguments passed to launcher )
+                     LAUNCHER app                        # launcher application for entire command line LAUNCHER_ARGUMENTS arg1 ... argN    # arguments passed to launcher )

-  ``flecsi_add_test`` will take the sources files in ``SOURCES`` and compile them together with a predefined ``main()`` function.
-It will link to FleCSI and any specified ``LIBRARIES``, and add ``DEFINES`` as compile definitions.
+  ``flecsi_add_test`` will take the sources files in ``SOURCES`` and compile them together with a predefined ``main`` function.
+  It will
+  link to FleCSI and any specified ``LIBRARIES``, and add ``DEFINES`` as compile definitions.